CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a highly specific and technically detailed description that excels at naming concrete actions and domain-specific trigger terms relevant to digital forensics and incident response.
-Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
+This is a highly specific and technically detailed skill description that excels at naming concrete actions and including natural trigger terms for the security forensics domain.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over others.
 The description is well-written in third person and avoids vague language.

 Suggestions